loweyequeue/go-game-of-life/README.md

 ## Running

 Command syntax is quite simple, you need a map and optionally you can control the FPS.
-The default delay is 500ms resulting in ~2fps (it is not exact because it ignores the time it takes to calculate/render the frame)
+The default delay is 200ms resulting in 5fps.

 `go run . <map_file> [frame_delay_ms]`